 The short length of the observed time-series (RAPID has measured the AMOC since 2004), sparse observations, observational uncertainties (Sinha et al., 2018), as well as significant observed variability on interannual and longer time scales, makes comparison with modelled AMOC variability challenging.
-RAPID observations show that the overturning at 26°N was 2.9 Sv weaker in the multi-year average of 2008-2012 relative to 2004-2008 and 2.5 Sv weaker in 2012-2017 relative to 2004-2008 (Smeed et al., 2014, 2018) (see also Section 2.3.3.4.1).
+RAPID observations show that the overturning at 26°N was 2.9 Sv weaker in the multi-year average of 2008–2012 relative to 2004–2008 and 2.5 Sv weaker in 2012–2017 relative to 2004–2008 (Smeed et al., 2014, 2018) (see also Section 2.3.3.4.1).
 As expected, this weakening was accompanied by a significant reduction in northward heat transport (Bryden et al., 2020).
-CMIP5 and CMIP6 models produce a forced weakening of the AMOC over the 2012-2017 period relative to 2004-2008, but at 26°N the multi-model mean response is substantially weaker than the observed AMOC decline over the same period.
-The discrepancy between the modelled multi-model mean (i.e. the forced response) and the RAPID observed AMOC changes has led studies to suggest that the observed weakening over 2004-2017 is largely due to internal variability (Yan et al., 2018).
+CMIP5 and CMIP6 models produce a forced weakening of the AMOC over the 2012–2017 period relative to 2004–2008, but at 26°N the multi-model mean response is substantially weaker than the observed AMOC decline over the same period.
+The discrepancy between the modelled multi-model mean (i.e., the forced response) and the RAPID observed AMOC changes has led studies to suggest that the observed weakening over 2004–2017 is largely due to internal variability (Yan et al., 2018).
 However, comparison of observed RAPID AMOC variability with modelled variability also reveals that most CMIP5 models appear to underestimate the interannual and decadal time scale AMOC variability (Roberts et al., 2014; Yan et al., 2018), and, although the overall variance is larger in CMIP6 than in CMIP5, similar results are found analysing the CMIP6 models (Figure 3.30b,c).
 It is currently unknown why most models underestimate this AMOC variability, or whether they are underestimating the internal or externally forced components.
 This underestimation of AMOC variability may also have potential implications for detection and attribution, the relationship between AMOC and AMV (see Section 3.7.7), and near-term predictions.
 There is also emerging evidence, based on analysis of freshwater transports, that the AMOC in CMIP5-era models is too stable, largely due to systematic biases in ocean salinity (W. Liu et al., 2017; Mecking et al., 2017).
 Such a systematic bias may potentially be linked with the underestimation of both simulated AMOC internal variability through eddy-mean flow interactions that are poorly represented in standard CMIP-class model resolution (Leroux et al., 2018), and externally forced change.